yraeonti/gp-vote-frontend/README.md

 ## API Documentation

-> **Note** No delete endpoint in the backend repo but the functionality still works
+> **Note** No delete endpoint in the backend repo but the frontend functionality still works without it.
-> - In the chackAuth file, PayloadType interface, change id to uuid
+> - In the chackAuth file, PayloadType interface, change id to uuid and destructure accordingly.

 ### Register User